ridesoft/vagrant_magento/README.md

 ##VirtualBox
 There is also a provider for VMWare Fusion available, but this provider requires a valid license, which can be bought.
 For easier setup, you want to download any supported VirtualBox Version.
 Supported Versions are *[4.0](https://www.virtualbox.org/wiki/Download_Old_Builds_4_0)*, *[4.1](https://www.virtualbox.org/wiki/Download_Old_Builds_4_1)* and *[4.2](https://www.virtualbox.org/wiki/Download_Old_Builds_4_2)*

+#Quick-Start
+The easiest way to setup the VM, is to just change the hostname for your project.

 #Setup
 ##Hostname
 The default hostname is *mothership-vagrant.vm*.
 As this Vagrantfile depends on the *Vagrant Host Manager*, the Virtual Machine will automatically be available at your host-machine.